taylornelms15/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 As you can see, smaller lights yielded much higher rendering speeds.

+#### Clustered Shading - G-Buffer Distinction

+I by default packed all my relevant information into three geometry buffers to go from one fragment shader to another, packing the tile indices into one value and such to cut a buffer from the provided total.
+However, in the interest of analyzing its effects, I added in a duplicate buffer in some less-official trials, to see what the difference was.

+In all, I only shaved a few frames per second off my baseline of three geometry buffers; the difference between a 19fps and 16fps in the 300-light case.
+That said, for memory-conscious applications, it could be worth it.

 ### Feature List (for pull request)

 Forward+ Renderer
 Deferred-Clustered Renderer
 Blinn-Phong Rendering Model
-Optimization - allow for difference in max lights per cluster and number of lights
+Optimization - allow for difference in max lights per cluster and number of lights Optimization -

 ### Credits